-Appendix 1 Non-examination assessment appeal timeline
+Appendix 1: Non-examination assessment appeal timeline

-The deadlines for notifying candidates of marks for non-examination assessments in the current academic year are shown in Appendix 2, a separate document.
-There is a version of Appendix 2 for each of the two sister schools.
+The deadlines for notifying candidates of marks for non-examination assessments in the current academic year are available from the respective School.
+Please contact them if you wish to see it.

-For internally-assessed tasks subject to appeal procedures, the internal deadline is set 15 working days before the external deadline.
+For internally assessed tasks subject to appeal procedures, the internal deadline is set 15 working days before the external deadline.
 By the internal deadline, internally standardised marks should be entered into iSAMS and shared with candidates.
 Candidates must be informed at that stage of their right of appeal and the timeline specific to that subject.
 The timeline below describes the sequence of events from the time marks are released, which in many cases will be before the internal deadline.
 Candidates cannot submit appeals more than 8 working days after receiving marks.

-For externally-assessed tasks and for internally-assessed tasks not subject to these appeal procedures, the internal deadline is set 7 working days before the external deadline.
+For externally assessed tasks and for internally assessed tasks not subject to these appeal procedures, the internal deadline is set 7 working days before the external deadline.
 This time allows checking of candidate materials and documentation before it is dispatched to the board.
 Heads of department should not dispatch samples to the boards before it has been checked by the Exams Officer.
 'Working days' excludes school holidays and Bank Holiday.